yeoman/generator-chromeapp/readme.md

 * `--skip-pull`

-  Skips to `pull` command of `git` to check the [google-chrome-app samples](https://github.com/GoogleChrome/chrome-app-samples) on github repository
+  Skips the `pull` command of `git` which checks the [google-chrome-app samples](https://github.com/GoogleChrome/chrome-app-samples) on GitHub

 * `--coffee`